esp-rs/std-training/book/src/04_4_interrupts.md

 You can find a skeleton code for this exercise in `advanced/button-interrupt/exercise/src/main.rs.` You can find the solution for this exercise in advanced/button-interrupt/solutuion/src/main.rs.

+TODO Add points where it's safe to build to rule out basic mistakes.
+TODO why are some functions called with some(...), esp!(...) or "normal"?

 ## Tasks